Using Rulex Platform REST API¶

 For details on the auth/token call see the Auth Token requests’ page.

-First, to perform any API call we need to define a REST API user inside Rulex Platform through GUI.
-The complete procedure to create such user is reported here.
+First, to perform any API call users need to define a REST API user inside Rulex Platform through GUI.
+The complete procedure to create this type of user is reported here.

-For this example we’ve created a client ID/secret user and have stored this sensitive information for subsequent usage.
+In this example we’ve created a client ID/secret user and have stored its sensitive information for subsequent usage.

-The preliminary authentication call to obtain the user token is as follows:
+The preliminary authentication call to obtain the user token is the following:

 curl --location --request POST 'your_rulex_cloud_url' --header 'Content-Type: application/x-www-form-urlencoded' --data-raw '{